FoeinLove/iot-inspector/README.md

 # IoT-Inspector
+This software was developed to collect WiFi network traffic for research purposes.
+If you publish any results with data collected using this software, please cite the following paper:

+**Keeping the Smart Home Private with Smart(er) IoT Traffic Shaping.** Noah Apthorpe, Danny Yuxing Huang, Dillon Reisman, Arvind Narayanan, Nick Feamster.
+2018.

 ## System requirements
-The IoT Inspector was developed and tested for use on a Raspberry Pi v3.
+This software was developed and tested for use on a Raspberry Pi v3.
 It should also work on any Linux machine that has both a WiFi interface that can be used as an access point and a wired connection to the internet.

 ## Install instructions